 What's happened

-Kim Ju Ae, believed to be about 13, has appeared increasingly in state media, fueling speculation she may be North Korea's future leader.
-Her recent visit to Kumsusan Palace ahead of the Workers' Party congress suggests a possible formalization of her role, though experts debate her age and readiness.
+Kim Ju Ae, believed to be around 13, has appeared increasingly in state media, fueling speculation she may be North Korea's future leader.
+Her recent visit to Kumsusan Palace ahead of the Workers' Party Congress suggests a possible formalization of her succession, though experts remain divided on her role.

 What's behind the headline?